 In every process step mentioned above, the process controls currently in place need to be clearly stated since it is those that serve to detect, prevent, and ultimately limit or even eliminate the effects of a failure mode.
 These include both IPCs (in process controls) during an activity, as well as post process controls such as batch release scheme sampling controls.

-According to each failure mode’s risk priority number and current process controls, the recommended actions can be defined.
-These can be both preventive or corrective actions, with the goal to reduce the overall risk of each failure mode, which ultimately means one or more of either: decrease risk severity; decrease probability of occurrence; and lastly increase probability of detection.
+The recommended actions can be defined according to each failure mode’s risk priority number and process controls.
+These can be both preventive or corrective actions, with the goal to reduce the overall risk of each failure mode, which ultimately means one or more of either: decrease risk severity; decrease the probability of occurrence, and lastly increase the probability of detection.

 Quasar has over 30 years experience in the development and mass production of disposable and reusable medical devices.
 Working with us grants you access to an established Quality Assurance system that is tied in with our world class medical device development infrastructure and mass production facilities.

 Sorry, no posts matched your criteria.